Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 What are the different types of powerheads?

 Depending on the calibre you’re after, there are options for powerheads that fit a variety of different sized ammunition.
 Most commonly powerheads are designed to fit standard handgun ammunition, like the .357 Magnum or the .44 Magnum, but you can get larger options to fit up to a 12-gauge shotgun shell.
 Personally, I think a .357 Magnum is more than enough blast to deter whatever it is that’s hassling you, after seeing both in action the bigger powerheads are definitely overkill.

-- Highest Corrosion Resistance in the industry, Stainless Steel 316 construction: Molybdenum (Mo) content increases resistance to marine environments.
+- Highest Corrosion Resistance in the industry, Stainless Steel 304 material.
 Other manufactures use lower grade Stainless Steel which will rust, Passivation per ASTM 967: Chemical Passivation removes free iron and other surface contaminations from stainless steel parts, further improving corrosion resistance.

-- Dual Safety design: Safety Nut w/ Friction lock and Cotter Pin, Can be mounted to common spear shafts/poles spears with a 6mm internal thread, Reliable Spring Design, Gator Poles: Constructed out of schedule 40 marine grade polished aluminum with a rubber non-slip hand grip.
+- Dual Safety design: Safety Nut w/ Friction lock and Cotter Pin, Can be mounted to common spear shafts/poles spears with 6mm AND 5/16-24 internal threads, Reliable Spring Design, Gator Poles: Constructed out of schedule 40 marine grade polished aluminum with a rubber non-slip hand grip.

 - Not to be confused with cheaper O-ring designs which are less reliable and unsafe

 The casing that encloses the round of ammunition allows the powerhead to function much like a normal firearm.
 There is a safety pin that needs to be released before the round is armed, and then once you take your shot the shaft acts as the firing hammer, triggering the round once it hits a target.
 In addition to the blast impact from the round, the bullet will travel up to a meter or so underwater, which is what does the most damage to your intended target.